 The readout of data can be controlled with the use of encryption.
-Any data gathered by espionage is useless for an attacker due to their encryption.
+An attacker can not use the data obtained by espionage due to their encryption.

 The memory contents of the TOE are encrypted on chip to protect against data analysis on stored data as well as on internally transmitted data.
 In addition the data transferred over the bus to and from (bi-directional encryption) the special SFRs (CRC, RNG, ACE, DDES) is encrypted automatically with a dynamic key change.
 The encryption is performed by a simple XOR but with the key change in short intervals the security level of a strong one-time pad is given.